chiptrontech/WiredGTK-Windows-7-10-Installation/README.md

 #####################################################################################

-this environment will be use by WiredGTK runtime that has tensorflow libraries and PyGObject etc.
+this environment will be use by WiredGTK runtime for TensorflowTrainingApp or any Tensorflow GUI related project.

 >conda create --name wgtk tensorflow==2.0